What is a WAF? |

 - Cloud WAF: Cloud-based web application firewall platform or service.

 Most appliance or network WAFs are hardware-based.
 These have several advantages.
 To reduce latency, they can be installed locally as close to the field application as possible using dedicated equipment.
-And most hardware-based WAFs support large scale deployments on corporate networks by allowing admins to copy rules and settings between devices.
+And most hardware-based WAFs support large scale deployments by allowing admins to copy rules and settings between devices.

 Host-based WAFs can be highly customized at a low cost because they can be fully integrated into your application code.
-However, host-based WAFs demand the installation of specific libraries on the application server, making them more complex to deploy, and they rely on server resources to function.
-This approach also makes the WAF a dependency of the web application, adding it to the list of development lifecycle management tasks.
+However, host-based WAFs demand the installation of specific libraries on the application server.
+This makes them more complex to deploy, and they rely on server resources to function.
+The WAF also becomes a dependency of the web application, adding it to the list of development lifecycle management tasks.

 Cloud Web Application Firewall WAF

 The potential disadvantage with cloud WAFs is reliability.
 They must effectively route all traffic to your web application.
-The top web application firewalls manage to do this with the best performance, but when WAF performance is poor, so is your site’s performance.
-This is why the best web application firewall solutions provide integrated WAF, DDoS, and CDN protection to ensure minimal latency and maximum uptime.
+The top web application firewalls manage to do this with the best performance.
+But when WAF performance is poor, so is your site’s performance.

 Types of web application firewalls